What we are trying to explain

 In that case, the Court of Appeal considered whether a discretionary trust for ‘relatives of employees’ of the testator’s company was valid or not.
 Stamp LJ defined relatives as meaning ‘next of kin’ and found that it was perfectly possible to tell of any given individual whether or not they were a ‘relative’ of an employee of the testator’s company.
 So he held that the trust was valid according to the test for validity laid down in McPhail v Doulton.

 In contrast, the majority – Megaw and Sachs LJJ – defined ‘relatives’ much more widely.
 They held that A will be a ‘relative’ of an employee B if A and B are descended from a common ancestor.
 On this definition, the class to be considered in Re Baden’s Will Trusts (No 2) was conceptually certain.
 The definition of the class didn’t create any problem with telling whether a given individual fell within the class or not.
 With perfect family trees, one could easily tell whether someone was a ‘relative’ of an employee.
 But the problem was that we don’t have perfect family trees.
 So the class ‘relatives of employees’ was conceptually certain but evidentially uncertain.
 Evidential difficulties meant that it was impossible to tell of large numbers of individuals whether or not they were ‘relatives of employees’.
 Despite this, both Megaw and Sachs LJJ held that the discretionary trust should be declared valid: evidential uncertainty should not, they held, defeat the trust.
 In so ruling, they departed from the strict test laid down in McPhail v Doulton.
 However, they argued – contrary to the position taken by Stamp LJ – that the strict test in McPhail v Doulton was not intended to apply in cases of evidential uncertainty, only in cases of conceptual uncertainty where vagueness or uncertainty in the definition of the class made it difficult to tell of any given individual whether they fell within or without the class.
 However, Megaw and Sachs LJJ disagreed over when evidential uncertainty would render a discretionary trust invalid.
-Sachs LJ took the very liberal position that so long as the evidential uncertainty didn’t prevent us being able to tell of at least one person that they fell within the class to be considered, then the trust should be declared valid.
+Sachs LJ took the very liberal position that conceptually certain discretionary trusts are never defeated by evidential uncertainty – the courts simply ask someone who claims to be a beneficiary under the trust whether they can show they fall within the class to be benefited: if they can, then they fall within the class; if they can’t, then they don’t.
 Megaw LJ was more cautious, holding that evidential uncertainty would not render a discretionary trust invalid so long as we could still tell of a sufficiently large number of people that they fell within the class to be considered.

 I prefer Megaw LJ’s position; indeed, as I have already said, I think that the same test should be applied to determine whether a discretionary trust that is afflicted by conceptual uncertainty is valid.
 Stamp LJ’s approach – holding that a discretionary trust will only be valid if the class to be considered is both conceptually and evidentially certain – is too strict: we don’t need to tell of everyone in the world whether or not they fall within the class to give effect to the settlor’s intentions.
 And Sachs LJ’s position is too liberal: it opens the door to our holding that a discretionary trust is valid even when evidential difficulties mean that there are only two or three people who clearly fall within the class to be considered when the settlor might have intended the trustees of the trust to select from a much bigger class.